DC Circuit Components 221

 control

 A component in a circuit that regulates the flow of electricity.
-The control determines when a circuit is energized.
+Controls determine when a circuit is energized.

 copper

 A highly conductive, reddish-brown metal.
-Copper is often used as an electrical conductor in houses, buildings, and machinery.
+Copper is often used for electrical wiring in houses, buildings, and machinery.

 DC

 Direct current.
-Electricity that travels in one direction.
+Electricity that travels in one continuous direction.
 DC does not reverse the direction of flow.

 diode

-An electronic device with two terminals that allows electric current to flow in only one direction.
+A semiconductor device that allows electricity to flow in only one direction.
 Diodes use polarity to control current flow.

 direct current

 DC.
-Electricity that travels in one direction.
+Electricity that travels in one continuous direction.
 Direct current does not reverse the direction of flow.

 doped semiconductor